-Because WordPress is so popular, deciding what type of WordPress hosting to choose for your website can be quite overwhelming.
-When evaluating your options you would undoubtedly come across many different terms, jargons and technicalities.
+With the growing popularity of WordPress, deciding what type of WordPress hosting to choose for your website can be quite overwhelming.
+When evaluating your options you would undoubtedly come across many different terms, jargon, and technicalities.
 This can be a bit frustrating, but it doesn’t always have to be the case.
 So we’re here to help.

 Carefully examining the features of each hosting type and provider is essential to making the best choice.
 The right type of hosting for you should be able to check off all boxes on your list of requirements.
 It should be suited to your level of technical knowledge, be fast and stable enough to accommodate your traffic, and offer the necessary flexibility to adapt to your changing needs.